We’ve put together a home exercise program for spinal cord injury patients!

 Well-stretched muscles and flexible joints will help prevent strain and injuries.

-Try to hold your stretches for 30 seconds or until the tension goes away.
+Try to hold your stretches for 30 seconds.

 Stretching should not be painful.
 Gently pull, but never force anything against your body’s natural resistance.